 SEX A number of extremely explicit sex scenes with much nudity and graphic sexual activity.

 VIOLENCE A great deal of extremely explicit fighting, killing, and terrorizing, with moments of over-the-top gore.

 ** Directed by Theodore Witcher.
 With Larenz Tate, Nia Long, Isaiah Washington, Lisa Nicole Carson, Khalil Kain, Bill Bellamy.
 Running time: 110 minutes.

-PLOT A young woman pursues her photography career while hesitating between her fianc and a likable but somewhat pushy poet she's just met.
+PLOT A young woman pursues her photography career while hesitating between her fianc, who recently broke up with her but may want her back, and a likable but somewhat pushy poet she's just met.

 MESSAGE People don't always act decisively or follow their best interests when romantic complications strike.

 SEX A couple of fairly explicit bedroom scenes.